The title of this psalm is To the Chief Musician. To Jeduthun. A Psalm of David.

 i.
 “Man neither helps us nor rewards us; God will do both.”
 (Spurgeon)

 ii.
-“To all mankind, therefore, the prophet here recommendeth meditation on these two most interesting subject; the ‘power’ of God to punish sin, and his ‘mercy’ to pardon it.
+“To all mankind, therefore, the prophet here recommendeth meditation on these two most interesting subjects; the ‘power’ of God to punish sin, and his ‘mercy’ to pardon it.
 Fear of the former will beget desire of the later.”
 (Horne)